Fivell/policies/src/pages/policies/introduction.md

 Versionista does not act as a covered entity.
-When Versionista does operate as a business associate (not a subcontractor), Versionista does not interface with users to obtain or provide access to ePHI.
-Access to ePHI is through our customers' applications.
+When Versionista does operate as a business associate (not a subcontractor), Versionista does not interface with users to obtain or provide access to PHI or PII.
+Access to PHI or PII is through our customers' applications.

 Certain aspects of compliance cannot be inherited.
 Because of this, Versionista Customers, in order to achieve full compliance or HITRUST Certification, must